aldipiroli/mnist_cpp/README.md

 Training a network on the mnist_dataset in tensorflow and then deploying it in C++.

 ## Run Object Detector
-Note: The classification network applied to a sliding window selection of the source image.
+Note: Object detection is performed by using a sliding window to divide the image into small chunks, and then each of them is classified separately.
+Non-maximum suppression is used to get the final result.
 ```bash
 bazel run //application/src:object_detector -- /ABSOLUTE/PATH/TO/mnist_cpp/assets/ckpts /ABSOLUTE/PATH/TO/mnist_cpp/assets/imgs/multi.png
 ```